Licensing and security: what builds trust in online casinos

 Online casinos today are not just entertainment, but a whole financial system.
 Money, personal data, transactions, honest payments - all this requires strict regulation and reliable protection.
-That is why licensing and safety are the two cornerstones on which player trust is built.
+That is why licensing and security are the two cornerstones on which player trust is built.

 What is a casino license and why is it needed?

-• Tested for Financial Stability
+• Tested for financial stability

 • Has honest gaming software

-• Works according to player protection standards
+• Works to player protection standards

 • Obliged to pay winnings according to the rules